Amaury de Clisson: During the Breton War of Succession

+Regent of Brittany

+Afture the capture of John de Montfort, Amaury was appointed regent of Brittany and tutor to the young Duke.

 Emissary to England

 De Clisson concluded an agreement on behalf of the Montfortists on 10 March 1342, in Westminster with Edward III of England and returned to Brittany with 6,000 archers saving the de Montforts who at this stage were besieged at the port city of Hennebont.

 Defender of Hennebont

 De Clisson remained the main Breton commander at Hennebont against the Franco-Breton siege of the city.
 Chroniclers, state that two captured Breton knights were to be killed by Luis de la Cerda at the base of the city's rampart.
-The Anglo-Breton defenders apparently had spies in Franco-Breton camp and became aware of the situation, resolving to try everything to snatch them back.
+The Anglo-Breton defenders apparently had spies in the Franco-Breton camp and became aware of the situation, resolving to try everything to snatch them back.
 While de Clisson simulated a distraction to attract the attention of the besiegers, the English co-commander Walter de Mauny diverted around the walls and recaptured the two knights returning with them.

 Battle of La Roche-Derrien

 De Clisson was involved and apparently killed in the Battle of La Roche-Derrien which was fought on 20 June 1347 during the night between Anglo-Breton and Franco-Breton forces.
 Approximately 4,000–5,000 French, Breton and Genoese mercenaries laid siege to the town of La Roche-Derrien in the hope of luring the Anglo-Bretons into an open pitched battle.